metrico/qryn-docs/docs/logs/ingestion.md

 ----

-The following protocol APIs are supported for ingesting logs:
+The following protocols and APIs options are supported for ingesting Logs:
 <!-- tabs:start -->

 ## ** LogQL **